By Kelly Wilmott

 Being present and active on social media has never been so important in the recruitment world.
 The first step: share your ads on social media.
 The next step: get active and start searching.
 Your ideal candidate is out there, so don’t wait for them to find you, go find them!

-Think about it: if you have a network of personal and professional connections you can tap it to, then so will your existing employees.
-They are also the ones who know first hand, about your industry, your company’s work ethic and culture, as well as the required skills for specific roles, so who better to ask than your own team.
+Think about it: if you have a network of personal and professional connections you can tap into, then so will your existing employees.
+They are also the ones who know firsthand, about your industry, your company’s work ethic and culture, as well as the required skills for specific roles, so who better to ask than your own team.
 Your experienced employees are going to be amazing advocates for your company so get them involved in the hiring process!

 Employee Referral Programs are also a big hit with 69% of organizations already having one in place (Careerbuilder).
 Incentivizing current employees for referring talented candidates will not only encourage productivity but will also help create a happy, loyal work environment which can, in turn, lead to higher employee retention and even increased profit.
 Yes, you heard that right: higher retention rates and more profit!
 Companies that source their new hires through referral programs tend to have higher retention rates than those that do not (46% in comparison to 33%) and can produce 25% more profit for their companies than new hires found through other methods.
 (Recruiter.com)